 Copyright © Nucleus Medical Media, Inc.

-Breast changes may also be found during a regular medical visit.
-The doctor will ask about your symptoms and medical history.
+Breast changes may also be found during a regular health visit.
+The doctor will ask about your symptoms and past health.
 A physical exam, breast exam, and blood tests will be done.

 Canadian Breast Cancer Network

 Canadian Cancer Society